IOCoin/DIONS/README.md

 Disclaimer
 ===========================

-I/O Digital Blockchain Disclaimer
+I/O Coin Blockchain Disclaimer

 **General**

-The I/O Digital Blockchain & I/O Coin is a open source decentralized ledger, with no governing body.
-The Curators make no claims that the Content uploaded to the I/O Digital Blockchain is appropriate or may be downloaded anywhere in the Universe.
+The I/O Coin Blockchain & I/O Coin is a open source decentralized ledger, with no governing body.
+The contributors make no claims that the Content uploaded to the I/O Coin Blockchain is appropriate or may be downloaded anywhere in the Universe.
 Access to the Content may not be legal by certain persons or in certain countries.
-If you access the I/O Digital Blockchain from anywhere, you do so at your own risk and are responsible for compliance with the laws of your jurisdiction.
+If you access the I/O Coin Blockchain from anywhere, you do so at your own risk and are responsible for compliance with the laws of your jurisdiction.
 The provisions of the UN Convention on Contracts for the International Sale of Goods will not apply to these Terms.
-Curators (and I/O Digital Blockchain ) are considered safe from user submitted content under section 512 of the Digital Millennium Copyright Act.
+Ccontributors (and I/O Coin Blockchain ) are considered safe from user submitted content under section 512 of the Digital Millennium Copyright Act.

 **Legal Notices**

-We, the curators of the I/O Digital Blockchain, provide it as a public service to our users.
+We, the curators of the I/O Coin Blockchain, provide it as a public service to our users.
-Please carefully review the following basic rules that govern your use of the I/O Digital Blockchain.
-Please note that your use of the I/O Digital Blockchain constitutes your unconditional agreement to follow and be bound by these Terms and Conditions of Use.
-If you (the "User") do not agree to them, do not use the I/O Digital Blockchain, upload any materials to the I/O Digital Blockchain or download any materials from them.
+Please carefully review the following basic rules that govern your use of the I/O Coin Blockchain.
+Please note that your use of the I/O Coin Blockchain constitutes your unconditional agreement to follow and be bound by these Terms and Conditions of Use.
+If you (the "User") do not agree to them, do not use the I/O Coin Blockchain, upload any materials to the I/O Coin Blockchain or download any materials from them.
 The curators bound by the open source community via voting mechanism, reserve the right to update or modify these Terms and Conditions at any time without prior notice to User.
-Your use of the I/O Digital Blockchain following any such change constitutes your unconditional agreement to follow and be bound by these Terms and Conditions as changed.
-For this reason, we encourage you to review these Terms and Conditions of Use whenever you use the I/O Digital Blockchain.
+Your use of the I/O Coin Blockchain following any such change constitutes your unconditional agreement to follow and be bound by these Terms and Conditions as changed.
+For this reason, we encourage you to review these Terms and Conditions of Use whenever you use the I/O Coin Blockchain.
-These Terms and Conditions of Use apply to the use of the I/O Digital Blockchain and do not extend to any linked third party sites.
-These Terms and Conditions and our Privacy Policy, which are hereby incorporated by reference, contain the entire agreement (the “Agreement”) between you and the I/O Digital Community with respect to the I/O Digital Blockchain.
+These Terms and Conditions of Use apply to the use of the I/O Coin Blockchain and do not extend to any linked third party sites.
+These Terms and Conditions and our Privacy Policy, which are hereby incorporated by reference, contain the entire agreement (the “Agreement”) between you and the I/O Coin Community with respect to the I/O Coin Blockchain.
 Any rights not expressly granted herein are reserved.

 **Permitted and Prohibited Uses**

-You may use the I/O Digital Blockchain for the sole purpose of sharing and exchanging ideas with other Users.
-You may not use the I/O Digital Blockchain to violate any applicable local, state, national, or international law, including without limitation any applicable laws relating to antitrust or other illegal trade or business practices, federal and state securities laws, regulations promulgated by the U.S. Securities and Exchange Commission, any rules of any national or other securities exchange, and any U.S. laws, rules, and regulations governing the export and re-export of commodities or technical data.
+You may use the I/O Coin Blockchain for the sole purpose of sharing and exchanging ideas with other Users.
+You may not use the I/O Coin Blockchain to violate any applicable local, state, national, or international law, including without limitation any applicable laws relating to antitrust or other illegal trade or business practices, federal and state securities laws, regulations promulgated by the U.S. Securities and Exchange Commission, any rules of any national or other securities exchange, and any U.S. laws, rules, and regulations governing the export and re-export of commodities or technical data.
-You may not upload or transmit any material that infringes or misappropriates any person's copyright, patent, trademark, or trade secret, or disclose via the I/O Digital Blockchain any information the disclosure of which would constitute a violation of any confidentiality obligations you may have.
+You may not upload or transmit any material that infringes or misappropriates any person's copyright, patent, trademark, or trade secret, or disclose via the I/O Coin Blockchain any information the disclosure of which would constitute a violation of any confidentiality obligations you may have.
-You may not upload any viruses, worms, Trojan horses, or other forms of harmful computer code, nor subject the I/O Digital Blockchain network or nodes to unreasonable traffic loads, or otherwise engage in conduct deemed disruptive to the ordinary operation of the I/O Digital Blockchain.
+You may not upload any viruses, worms, Trojan horses, or other forms of harmful computer code, nor subject the I/O Coin Blockchain network or nodes to unreasonable traffic loads, or otherwise engage in conduct deemed disruptive to the ordinary operation of the I/O Coin Blockchain.
-You are strictly prohibited from communicating on or through the I/O Digital Blockchain any unlawful, harmful, offensive, threatening, abusive, libelous, harassing, defamatory, vulgar, obscene, profane, hateful, fraudulent, sexually explicit, racially, ethnically, or otherwise objectionable material of any sort, including, but not limited to, any material that encourages conduct that would constitute a criminal offense, give rise to civil liability, or otherwise violate any applicable local, state, national, or international law.
+You are strictly prohibited from communicating on or through the I/O Coin Blockchain any unlawful, harmful, offensive, threatening, abusive, libelous, harassing, defamatory, vulgar, obscene, profane, hateful, fraudulent, sexually explicit, racially, ethnically, or otherwise objectionable material of any sort, including, but not limited to, any material that encourages conduct that would constitute a criminal offense, give rise to civil liability, or otherwise violate any applicable local, state, national, or international law.
-You are expressly prohibited from compiling and using other Users' personal information, including ip addresses, public aliases, public addresses, public messages or other  information that may appear on the I/O Digital Blockchain, for the purpose of creating or compiling marketing and/or mailing lists and from sending other Users unsolicited marketing materials, whether by facsimile, email, or other technological means.
+You are expressly prohibited from compiling and using other Users' personal information, including ip addresses, public aliases, public addresses, public messages or other  information that may appear on the I/O Coin Blockchain, for the purpose of creating or compiling marketing and/or mailing lists and from sending other Users unsolicited marketing materials, whether by facsimile, email, or other technological means.
 You also are expressly prohibited from distributing User's address information to third-party parties for marketing purposes.
-The Curators shall deem the compiling of marketing and mailing lists using Users' personal information, the sending of unsolicited marketing materials to Users, or the distribution of Users' personal information to third parties for marketing purposes as a material breach of these Terms and Conditions of Use, and the Curators reserve the right to terminate or suspend your access to and use of the I/O Digital Blockchain via community consensus and to revoke any transaction if in violation of any applicable local, state, national, or international law, including without limitation any applicable laws relating to antitrust or other illegal trade, personal or business practices, federal and state securities laws, regulations promulgated by the U.S.
+The contributors shall deem the compiling of marketing and mailing lists using Users' personal information, the sending of unsolicited marketing materials to Users, or the distribution of Users' personal information to third parties for marketing purposes as a material breach of these Terms and Conditions of Use, and the contributors reserve the right to terminate or suspend your access to and use of the I/O Coin Blockchain via community consensus and to revoke any transaction if in violation of any applicable local, state, national, or international law, including without limitation any applicable laws relating to antitrust or other illegal trade, personal or business practices, federal and state securities laws, regulations promulgated by the U.S.

 The Curator's note that unauthorized use of User's personal information in connection with unsolicited marketing correspondence also may constitute violations of various state and federal anti-spam statutes.
-The Curators reserve the right to report the abuse of I/O Digital Blockchain to the appropriate law enforcement and government authorities, and the Curators and or Community will fully cooperate with any authorities investigating violations of these laws.
+The contributors reserve the right to report the abuse of I/O Coin Blockchain to the appropriate law enforcement and government authorities, and the contributors and or Community will fully cooperate with any authorities investigating violations of these laws.

 **User Discussion Lists and Forums**

-The Curators may, but are not obligated to, monitor or review any areas on the I/O Digital Blockchain transactions where users transmit or post communications or communicate solely with each other, including but not limited to user forums and email lists, and the content of any such communications.
+The contributors may, but are not obligated to, monitor or review any areas on the I/O Coin Blockchain transactions where users transmit or post communications or communicate solely with each other, including but not limited to user forums and email lists, and the content of any such communications.
 The Operators, however, will have no liability related to the content of any such communications, whether or not arising under the laws of copyright, libel, privacy, obscenity, or otherwise.
-The Curators may edit or remove transactions via Community consensus on the I/O Digital Blockchain at their discretion at any time, if any material is deemed unlawful.
+The contributors may edit or remove transactions via Community consensus on the I/O Coin Blockchain at their discretion at any time, if any material is deemed unlawful.

 **User Conduct**